Lokgic/diss-repo/src/keynes-chapter.md

 In other words, the strict definition tries to capture the idea that a piece of evidence $E$ is relevant $H$ if and only if $R$, in conjunction with your existing body of knowledge, can imply some proposition $R$ that is conditionally relevant to $H$.
 So in the case where $E = E_b \wedge E_w$, $E$ is *not* irrelevant, i.e., relevant, to $H$, because $E_b$, which is inferable from $E \wedge K$, does raise the probability $H$.
 So, with this new definition, Keynes tries to maintain the close connection between the weight of evidence and the absolute amount of evidence.

 Unfortunately, this definition does too little and too much at the same time.
 It does too little, because not all weighty but irrelevant evidence can be easily decomposed in the way Keynes describes.
 This is the point of Popper's "paradox of ideal evidence."
-We shall discuss this in more detail in a later chapter, but the basic idea is that sometimes the evidence we receive is in the form of a basic statistical summary, such as "in a million tosses of the coin $c$, heads occurs in $500,000 \pm 20$ cases."[@popperlogic, 425] So, assuming our prior for the probability of $c$ landing on heads is $1/2$, being conditional on the basic statistical summary should not change this probability---both the prior and posterior probabilities should be $1/2$.
+We shall discuss this in more detail in a later section, but the basic idea is that sometimes the evidence we receive is in the form of a basic statistical summary, such as "in a million tosses of the coin $c$, heads occurs in $500,000 \pm 20$ cases."[@popperlogic, 425] So, assuming our prior for the probability of $c$ landing on heads is $1/2$, being conditional on the basic statistical summary should not change this probability---both the prior and posterior probabilities should be $1/2$.

 There is something suspicious about this argument, but there does seem to be some difficulty in analyzing the statistical summary in the way Keynes recommends.
 It might work if the statistical report is a chain of conjunctions, that is, $E_1 \wedge ...
 E_i ... \wedge E_{1m}$ where the subscript be the index of the trial. _If_ we were to interpret it this way, we might be able to infer $E_1$, which, for example, says that the coin lands on heads on the first toss, and conditional on $E_1$ we get a different posterior probability.
 But this is not what this report is saying, for we do not know exactly in which of the tosses the coin lands on heads and which tosses tails.
 In fact, modeled as a Bernoulli trial, the idea is that this particular order does not matter in drawing inferences.
 Further, it is clear we need more than a chain of conjunctions, because we are given an interval.
 It is possible that with some clever maneuver we could interpret the statistical report as a chain of disjunctions of conjunctions, but at this point, we must ask ourselves if we are analyzing the evidence or if we are simply distorting it.